(Updated on July 28, 2022)

 Signs of a Faulty Distributor Cap and Rotor

-Below are the top 5 symptoms of a bad distributor cap and rotor.
+A failing distributor cap may lead to misfires and other issues with drivability.
+Below are the top symptoms of a bad distributor cap and rotor.

 1) Cannot Start Vehicle

 You need a functional distributor cap and rotor to start the car.
-Without that electrical spark in the combustion chamber, the engine won’t start running.
+Without that electrical spark in the combustion chamber, the engine won’t run.

 See Also: What Does a Bad Starter Sound Like?